Now and Then: Five Film Locations in Rome

 Paolo Sorrentino's The Great Beauty (2013) is without doubt one of the most colourful portraits of Rome to have been made in recent years, and amongst the glitz, glamour and debauchery, it also makes use of some stunning open spaces.
 One of those is Giardino Degli Aranci and the adjacent Basilica di Santa Sabina, which feature early on in the film as Jep Gambardella (Toni Servillo) makes his way home after a feverish opening party sequence.

-Located on the Aventine Hill, this spot offers some incredible views over the city, which feature briefly in Fellini's The Nights of Cabiria (1957).
-Around the 90 minute mark of the film you can see Giulietta Mesina and François Périer walking along the viewing point with a glimpse of the river Tiber in the background.
+Located on the Aventine Hill, this spot also features briefly in Fellini's The Nights of Cabiria (1957).
+Around the 90 minute mark of the film you can see Giulietta Mesina and François Périer walking along the viewing point with a glimpse of the city in the background.